CenturyLinkCloud/APIDocs/Server/reset-server.md

 <div class="alert alert-warning">
 <h2>V2 API Available</h2>
 There is an equivalent V2 API that should be used instead.
-Please use the Servers | <a href="../v2/#servers-set-server-disks">Set Server Disks</a> API.
+Please use the Power Operations | <a href="../v2/#power-operations-reset-server">Reset Server</a> API.
 </div>

 ## URL